Overview of Sustainability in Louisville

 - Although Kentucky heavily relies on coal as a fuel source, the local utility is taking steps to diversify.
 In 2015, LG&E decommissioned its coal-fired Cane Run Power Plant and unveiled a new 640-megawatt natural gas combined-cycle generating unit, replacing 13 percent of the utility’s energy production from coal-fired units.
 Solar is an increasing focus for LG&E, as well.

-- Louisville Metro Government offers the most robust cool roof program in the nation at $1 per square foot of cool roof for both commercial and residential structures.
+- Louisville Metro Government offers the most robust Cool Roof Rebate Program in the nation at $1 per square foot of cool roof for both commercial and residential structures.
 The incentives are available city-wide, but are targeted in high-heat areas.
+Since its launch in 2017, the program has incentived the installation of over 820,00 square feet of cool roofing materials.

 - The Wet-Dry Recycling and Composting Program operates in Louisville’s Central Business District.
 The program, developed out of the Bloomberg Philanthropies’ Innovation Delivery Team, improved landfill diversion rates from 11% to 76% during the first nine months of the program.
 Diversion rates remain steady at 80%.
 The highest diversion rate achieved with the program is 91%.
 These results are unachievable in most communities.
 The program is also in place at the Louisville Zoo, Waterfront Park and the Metro Youth Detention Center.
 More expansion sites are in the works.